mylinuxforwork/hyprland-settings/README.md

 # ML4W Hyprland Settings App

 This applications supports you to customize your Hyprland installation.
-You can overwrite the existing configuration with custom values without adding complex configuration files.
+You can overwrite the existing configuration with custom values without editing complex configuration files.

-The ML4W Hyprland Settings App utilize hyprctl.
+The ML4W Hyprland Settings App utilizes hyprctl.
 It is a utility for controlling some parts of the compositor from a CLI or a script.

 ![image](https://github.com/user-attachments/assets/6f56dbc8-9db5-445e-81df-b4156473b397)